Overview

 Doctor Philosophy

-Characterisation of EV-associated lipids in the progression of ovarian cancer
+Characterization of Extracellular vesicles (EV)-associated lipids in the diagnosis of Ovarian cancer

 Principal Advisor